josealexandre-mecai/img-processing-2022/README.md

 # Project Title: Feature Extraction Analysis on Electronic Waste
 #
 # Abstract
-The purpose of this project is to analyze a set of images related to Electronic Waste by working with Feature Extraction techniques, namely: Binary Robust Invariant Scalable Keypoints (BRISK), Gray Level Co-occurrence Matrix (GLCM) Haralick Features and Local Binary Patterns (LBP).
-Then, the extracted features were clustered and visually represented with Multidimensional Projections (PCA and t-SNE) to produce point cloud charts for the interpretation of the obtained descriptors.
+This project aims to analyze a set of images related to Electronic Waste by working with Feature Extraction techniques, namely: Binary Robust Invariant Scalable Keypoints (BRISK), Gray Level Co-occurrence Matrix (GLCM) Haralick Features and Local Binary Patterns (LBP).
+The extracted features were clustered and visually represented with Multidimensional Projections (PCA and t-SNE) to produce point cloud charts for the interpretation of the obtained descriptors.
 In addition, a Bag of Visual Words was defined and used as input for image classification and content-based retrieval.

-As part of our experiments, we've also applied the aforementioned analysis to an extended version of the dataset, including synthetic images created by data augmentation and background/foreground segmentantion methods.
+As part of our experiments, we've also applied the aforementioned analysis to extended versions of the dataset, including synthetic images created by data augmentation and background/foreground segmentantion methods.

 In order to draw conclusions and lessons learned from the project, we've compared the accuracy of the classification models developed for each combination of images and features, and also analyzed the results of the image retrieval system.